Health and safety liabilities

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 Read our full disclaimer.

-- If you are the owner of serviced or self-catering accommodation with control over your premises, the Occupier's Liability Acts 1957 and 1984 apply to you.
+- If you have control over your premises, the Occupier's Liability Acts 1957 and 1984 apply to you.

 - The person who controls the premises (the 'occupier') is liable for the physical safety of everyone who comes onto the premises.